AI4Finance-Foundation/FinRL/Awesome_DRL4Finance_List.md

 ## Courses

-[Coursera](https://www.coursera.org/learn/advanced-methods-reinforcement-learning-finance) Overview of Advanced Methods of Reinforcement Learning in Finance
+[Coursera] [Overview of Advanced Methods of Reinforcement Learning in Finance](https://www.coursera.org/learn/advanced-methods-reinforcement-learning-finance).
+By Igor Halperin, at NYU.

 ## Tools or Softwares